• Accessibility

 By Plane

-There are two regional airports that service the Adirondack Mountains, including Adirondack Regional Airport at Lake Clear and Plattsburgh International Airport.
-Adirondack Park is also accessible by car when flying into Albany International Airport.
+There are two regional airports that service the Adirondacks, including Adirondack Regional Airport and Plattsburgh International Airport.
+The Adirondack Park is also accessible by car when flying into Albany International Airport.

 By Car

 Interstate 87 and 81 make traveling by car easy, quick, and affordable.
-Several Adirondack Scenic Byways crisscross the region and run by off-the-beaten-path attractions, historic locations, and incredible museums.
+Fourteen Adirondack scenic byways crisscross the region, and run by off-the-beaten-path attractions, historic locations, and incredible museums.

 By Bus

-Adirondack Trailways offers service from New York City and other New York State locations so you can access a variety of Adirondack locations.
+Greyhound, Trailways, and Megabus offer services from New York City and other New York State regions so you can access a variety of Adirondack locations.